Why Are My Eyes So Dry?

 - Medications: A number of medications – both prescription and nonprescription – have been found to cause dry eye symptoms including certain blood pressure regulators, antihistamines, nasal decongestants, tranquilizers and antidepressants.

-- Contact lenses: Dry eyes is a common problem in contact lens wear.
+- Contact lenses: Dry eye is a common problem in contact lens wear.
 Several manufacturers have started offering lenses that hold more moisture to combat this common issue.

 - Dry air: Whether it is the air conditioning or forced-air heating inside or the dry, windy climate outside, the environment of the air around you can contribute to dry eyes by causing your tears to evaporate too quickly.